Using Advanced GD&T Techniques | Design for Inspection, Part 4

 Local coordinates systems clarify our design intent for specific part features by:

-NOTE: In general, when working with plastic parts, the position tolerances increase as the distance between the features increases.
-By defining a local region, we can have much tighter tolerances if all our features are close together and they’re only measured to each other.
+When working with plastic parts, position tolerances increase as the distance between the features increases.
+By defining a local region, we can have much tighter tolerances if all our features are close together and measured only to each other.

-Local coordinate systems also help to reduce tolerances since the distance from the feature to its datum origin will be shorter.
+Insight: Local coordinate systems help reduce tolerances because the distance from the feature to its datum origin will be shorter.

 Example: Local coordinates M & N for screw holes